karkranikhil/60_DAYS_OF_LEARNING/README.md

 <p>Server need to keep track of active sessions in database</p>

 ###### Basic flow is
-1) User login with their credentails
+<p>1) User login with their credentails</p>
-2)Server verify the user and create a session then stored in database and send the cookie back to client.
+<p>2)Server verify the user and create a session then stored in database and send the cookie back to client.</p>
-3)A cookie with session ID is get stored in users browser 4)On Every request the session ID is verified againt the DB and if valid request processed 5)Once the user logged out of the app, the session is destroyed both client and server side.
+<p>3)A cookie with session ID is get stored in users browser</p>
+<p>4)On Every request the session ID is verified againt the DB and if valid request processed</p>
+<p>5)Once the user logged out of the app, the session is destroyed both client and server side.</p>

 ##### 2. Morder Way - Token Based